scientist in lab

 The “diSArm” study (NCT05184764) is a Phase 1b/2a, multienter, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 in addition to best available antibiotic therapy (BAT) compared to BAT alone (placebo) for the treatment of adults with complicated bacteremia due to Staphylococcus aureus.
 The study was conducted at sites in the United States and also at sites abroad in Australia.

-The Phase 1b/2a study is partially funded by a $26.2 million award administered by the U.S Department of Defense through the Medical Technology Enterprise Consortium (MTEC) and managed by the Naval Medical Research Command (NMRC) – Naval Advanced Medical Development (NAMD) with funding from the Defense Health Agency and Joint Warfighter Medical Research Program.
+The Phase 1b/2a study was partially funded by a $26.2 million Department of Defense (DoD) award, received through the Medical Technology Enterprise Consortium (MTEC) and managed by the Naval Medical Research Command (NMRC) – Naval Advanced Medical Development (NAMD) with funding from the Defense Health Agency and Joint Warfighter Medical Research Program.

 AP-SA02, administered IV every six hours for five days, was well-tolerated, with no serious adverse events related to the study drug.
 Two subjects had adverse events that were possibly related to the study drug: one with transient liver enzyme elevation and one with hypersensitivity that resolved with discontinuation of vancomycin.